USS Monitor: Design and description

 The turret was intended to mount a pair of 15 in smoothbore Dahlgren guns, but they were not ready in time and 11 in guns were substituted, weighing approximately 16000 lb each.
 Monitors guns used the standard propellant charge of 15 lb specified by the 1860 ordnance for targets "distant", "near", and "ordinary", established by the gun's designer Dahlgren himself.
 They could fire a 136 lb round shot or shell up to a range of 3650 yd at an elevation of +15°.

 The top of the armored deck was only about 18 in above the waterline.
 It was protected by two layers of 1/2 in wrought iron armor.
 The sides of the "raft" consisted of three to five layers of 1 in iron plates, backed by about 30 in of pine and oak.
 Three of the plates extended the full 60 in height of the side, but the two innermost plates did not extend all the way down.
 Ericsson originally intended to use either six 1-inch plates or a single outer 4 in plate backed by three 3/4 in plates, but the thicker plate required too much time to roll.
 The two innermost plates were riveted together while the outer plates were bolted to the inner ones.
 A ninth plate, only 3/4 in thick and 15 in wide, was bolted over the butt joints of the innermost layer of armor.
 Glass portholes in the deck provided natural light for the interior of the ship; in action these were covered by iron plates.

 After the duel between the two ironclads at Hampton Roads there was concern by some Navy officials who witnessed the battle that Monitors design might allow for easy boarding by the Confederates.
 In a letter dated 27 April 1862 Lieutenant Commander O.C.
 Badger wrote to Lieutenant H. A. Wise, Assistant Inspector of Ordnance, advising the use of "liquid fire", scalding water from the boiler through hoses and pipes, sprayed out via the vents and pilothouse window, to repel enemy boarders.

-Wise who was aboard and inspected Monitor after the battle responded in a letter of 30 April 1862: "With reference to the Monitor, the moment I jumped on board of her after the fight I saw that a steam tug with twenty men could have taken the upper part of her in as many seconds ...
+Wise was aboard and inspected Monitor after the battle, responded in a letter of 30 April 1862: "With reference to the Monitor, the moment I jumped on board of her after the fight I saw that a steam tug with twenty men could have taken the upper part of her in as many seconds ...
 I hear that hot water pipes are arranged so as to scald the assailants when they may dare to set foot on her."
 The chance to employ such a tactic never arose.
 There are conflicting accounts as to whether such an anti-personnel provision was installed.